Setup

 Place all raw data (which could be collected from BigQuery for example; see Data Collection for more details) in the raw_block_data/ directory, each file named as <project_name>_raw_data.json (e.g., bitcoin_raw_data.json).
 By default, there is a (very small) sample input file for some supported projects; to use it, remove the prefix sample_.

-Run python run.py --ledgers <ledger_1> <ledger_n> --timeframe <timeframe> --aggregate-by <unit to aggregate by> to analyze the n specified ledgers for the given timeframe, aggregated using the given granularity.
+Run python run.py --ledgers <ledger_1> <ledger_n> --timeframe <timeframe> --estimation-window <days to aggregate blocks by> --frequency <days between two data points> to analyze the n specified ledgers for the given timeframe, aggregated using the given estimation window and frequency.
 All arguments are optional, so it's possible to omit any of them; in this case, the default values will be used.
 Specifically:

 • ledgers accepts any number of the supported ledgers (case-insensitive).
 For example, --ledgers bitcoin would run the analysis for Bitcoin, while --ledgers Bitcoin Ethereum Cardano would run the analysis for Bitcoin, Ethereum and Cardano.
 If the ledgers argument is omitted, then the analysis is performed for the ledgers specified in the config.yaml file, which are typically all supported ledgers.